 - For women, obesity is dangerous to menstrual cycle disorders and infertility.
 Even an extra 5 kg of weight harms the ability to conceive a child!

 - Eye diseases.
-Studies show that with a BMI above 23, the risk of cataracts and glaucoma increases in old age.
+Studies show that people with a BMI above 23 are at increased risk of cataracts and glaucoma in old age.

 - Alzheimer’s disease.
 In 2008, a study was conducted in the USA that showed that the risk of senile dementia with obesity increases by 80%, which is due to a decrease in blood flow to the brain.

-- Joint diseases.
+- Joint diseases from excess weight.
 Because of excess weight, the load on the joints and spine increases.
 It leads to intervertebral hernias and sciatica.
-And also, due to the increased load on the legs, by the evening they begin to hurt.
+Also, due to the increased load on the legs, they begin to hurt by the evening.

-- Vascular diseases of the legs, varicose veins.
+- Vascular diseases are diseases from the excess weight of the legs and varicose veins.

 - There is a diagnosis – obesity of the liver.
 It is not related to alcohol consumption and is detected on ultrasound even at a young age (up to 35 years).
 Fat accumulates in the liver cells, eventually leading to type 2 diabetes.

-- Excessive load on the heart.
+- Excessive load on the heart heart and heart disease from excess weight.
 To deliver oxygen to the connective and adipose tissue in a person overweight 30 kg, the pulse should increase by 40%.

 - Obesity has been proven to increase the risk of breast cancer, esophageal, thyroid, colon, gallbladder, kidney, and endometrial cancers.
 The percentage of obesity-related cancer depends on the type of cancer.
 But the relationship between obesity and esophageal carcinoma; obesity and endometrial cancer are particularly clear.